 The Palliative Care fellowship in the Department of Palliative, Rehabilitation and Integrative Medicine (PRIM) offers six clinic fellowship positions in hospice and palliative medicine accredited by the Accreditation Council for Graduate Medical Education (ACGME).
 The fellowship is one year, with an option to apply for a second year concentrating on palliative care research individuals who have secured outside funding from their home institution or a granting agency.
 In addition, 2 clinical fellowship positions for Michael E. DeBakey Veterans Affairs (VA) track and 1 clinical fellowship position for Houston Methodist Hospital (Methodist) track are also offered.

 Fellows are trained in the practice of palliative care and symptom management for patients with advanced cancer and other chronic illnesses.
 Our patient population ranges from children to adults, inpatients to outpatients, and involves the assessment and management of pain and other symptoms arising from advanced disease.
 Fellows benefit from active interaction with all medical disciplines involved in the care and treatment of patients with advanced cancer as well as their families.

 Fellowship Program Goals

-- To train individuals to provide state-of-the-art multi-disciplinary care for patients with advanced cancer.
+- To train individuals to provide state-of-the-art multi-disciplinary care for patients with advanced cancer and other chronic illnesses.

 - To develop leaders in the field of palliative medicine.